The oldest public wildflower garden in the United States

 Leaves are thin, egg shape with coarse broad teeth and slender long stalks.

-The inflorescence is a cluster of up to 3 flowers that rises from the leaf axils.
+The inflorescence is a long-stalked cluster of up to 3 flowers that rises from the leaf axils.

 Flowers: Pale touch-me-not has two types of flowers - chasmogamous, which open for fertilization and cleistogamous, which do not open and self-fertilize.
 The chasmogamous has 1 to 1-1/4 inch inch long flowers hanging on a long drooping freely moving (pedicel) stalk and the flowers have a curved nectar spur at the back end that curves downward and sometimes then forward.
 This spur is shorter than that on I. capensis which curves forward more.
 The stalk has a small ovate to lanceolate shaped bract in mid-stalk.
 The flower stalk is attached just above the mouth of the corolla where one petal and three sepals come together.
-Flowers have 5 petals that seemed fused together in places, forming the upper lip projecting out like a hood, two laterals and two larger lower lips which flare outward.
+Flowers have 5 petals that seem fused together in places.
+These form the upper lip projecting out like a hood, two laterals and two larger lower lips which flare outward.
 There are 3 sepals, with the larger forming the cone of the back of the flower and the nectar spur and showing itself at the base of the corolla between the two large lower petals; the other two are a much lighter color and seen on the top of the corolla behind the upper lip.
 Five stamens with white anthers are united around the single pistil and the assemblage is tucked up under the upper lip.